Improved performance guarantees for Tukey's median: Main results

-holds with probability at least $1-e^{-t}$, where $c,C>0$ are absolute constants.
-The key feature of this inequality is the fact that it implies optimal dependence of the error on the contamination proportion $\eps$; Tukey's median is among the first estimators known to possess this property.
-This robustness property of Tukey's median is illustrated in figure \ref{fig:robustness} where it is juxtaposed with the sample mean.
-Recently, \cite{minasyan2023statistically} proved that there exists an estimator $\tilde \mu_n$ that satisfies the inequality
+hold with probability at least $1-e^{-t}$, where $c,C,C_1>0$ are absolute constants and $D^Y_{n}(z) := \inf_{\|u\|_2=1} P^Y_{n} H(z,u)$.
+The key feature of these inequalities is the fact that it implies optimal dependence of the error $\|\Sigma^{-1/2}\l(\wh\mu_n(Y_1,\ldots,Y_n) - \mu \r)\|_2$ on the contamination proportion $\eps$; Tukey's median is among the first estimators known to possess this property.
+This robustness property of Tukey's median is illustrated in Figure \ref{fig:robustness} where it is juxtaposed with the sample mean.